What is a meal plan?

 Are students who live off campus eligible for a meal plan?

 If you live on campus, you are required to participate in a meal plan.
-If you are living off campus and wish to be on a meal plan, please contact Residential Life and Housing at email@example.com.
+If you are living off campus and wish to be on a meal plan, please contact The PacificCard office at mypacificcard.com or 209-946-2273 to load PacificCash on your card.

 What is the difference between a meal plan and Pacific Cash?

 The benefit to participating in a meal plan is that you will not pay sales tax at the point of each individual purchase.
 Taxes and fees are included in the up-front cost of the meal plan, so the price you see is the amount deducted from your dining point balance.
 Additionally, with a meal plan, you will pay before the semester starts through your Student Account and not have to worry about spending money out of pocket for food.
 With Pacific Cash, you do not have the ability to charge your Student Account, and you pay sales tax for each transaction.
+ADD Students using PacifiCash for campus dining purchases will receive a 3% discount.
 If you wish to purchase Pacific Cash, please go online or stop by the Pacific Card Office.

 Will I be able to use Pacific Cash at the dining venues?